-The four Member-nominated Trustee Directors, as shown on page 1, are nominated by the members under the rules notified to the members of the Plan.
+The four Member-nominated Trustee Directors (three after 10 March 2022), as shown on page 1, are nominated by the members under the rules notified to the members of the Plan.
 They may be removed only by agreement of all the remaining Trustee Directors, although their appointment ceases if they cease to be members of the Plan.